Nasima-Islam-Bithi/Overloaded-passenger-detection-tracking/README.md

-# Object Detection and Tracking
+# Overloaded passengers detection and real-time tracking in Metrorail

 This project implements a real-time object detection and tracking system using deep learning model and OpenCV.
 The primary focus is on detecting people in a video file and tracking their movement within a defined region of interest (ROI).